aldamd/Learning-C-/README.md

 ## IsPalindrome.cpp
 Prompts a word from the user and announces to the user if the given word is or is not a palindrome.

+## JumpIt.cpp
+A recursive implementation of the game of "Jump It".
+Returns the lowest cost of a game board represented and passed as an array.

 ## MoreEvenThanOdd.cpp
 Prompts the user to input a positive integer n, and prints all numbers from 1 to n that have nmore even digits than odd digits.